pmedare/synthesis_project_II/dynamic-approach/readme.md

 # EvolveGCN

-This repository contains the implementation of the EvolveGCN model for dynamic graph learning, integrated with a Random Forest classifier for enhanced illicit transaction detection in the Elliptic dataset.
+This folder contains the implementation of the EvolveGCN model for dynamic graph learning, integrated with a Random Forest classifier for enhanced illicit transaction detection in the Elliptic dataset.

 ## Conda Environment Setup